DependableSystemsLab/DynPolAC/README.md

 # DynPolAC
 ## Dynamic Policy-based Access Control for IoT nodes

-1. discreteEventSimulator: this directory has the runner for testing DynPolAC.
+1. **discreteEventSimulator**: this directory has the runner for testing DynPolAC.

 ```bash
     This application will generate random Objects at psuedo-normal distribution